zddgame

 DiRT Online Multiplayer Hands-On

-DiRT Online Multiplayer Hands-On-October 2024
+DiRT Online Multiplayer Hands-On-December 2024

 We already have a pretty good idea how the single-player side of the latest incarnation of the Colin McRae series is going to pan out, but one big piece of the puzzle seemed to be missing--competitive online action.
 Instead of having you race alongside other people, DiRT compares race times, albeit race times from others driving the same bit of road as you, at the same time.